cakephp/docs/en/views/json-and-xml-views.rst

 .. php:class:: JsonView

     A view class for generating Json view data.
-See aboice for how you can use JsonView in your application.
+See above for how you can use JsonView in your application.